-- 9. The candidate profile for admission to the second-cycle degree course is reported in the Requirements section.
-Candidates will be deemed to be adequately prepared if they possess: - a) Knowledge of English to B2 level on the CEF (Common European Framework). - b) A solid grounding in the basics of engineering and as well as good theoretical and practical knowledge in advanced engineering disciplines. - 10.
+- 8. The candidate profile for admission to the second-cycle degree course is reported in the Requirements section.
+Candidates will be deemed to be adequately prepared if they possess: - a) Knowledge of English to B2 level on the CEF (Common European Framework). - b) A solid grounding in the basics of engineering and as well as good theoretical and practical knowledge in advanced engineering disciplines. - 9.
 Knowledge of English to B2 level may be demonstrated when registering through the presentation of one of the certificates listed in art.
 19 or by presenting a higher-level certificate.
 In the absence of a certificate, the knowledge of the English language may be verified by the Committee, the same described in the "Requirement" section, upon documented request by the candidate and it can also be held online.
 Candidates able to demonstrate that they have passed a 3 CFU-level English examination or an examination held in the English language during their university career do not have to sit the assessment.
-No certificates are required from students from countries where English is one of the main languages and/or who hold a degree awarded by an institution where the teaching is in English; these students must provide documentation that attests to their status. - 11.
+No certificates are required from students from countries where English is one of the main languages and/or who hold a degree awarded by an institution where the teaching is in English; these students must provide documentation that attests to their status. - 10.
 A solid grounding in the basics of engineering and as well as good theoretical and practical knowledge in advanced engineering disciplines will be verified by an assessment held over two sessions: the first in September-October and the second in January-February.
 Students yet to graduate may participate in the personal preparation assessment provided, when sitting the assessment, they hold at least 150 CFUs.
 The format and topics covered in the assessment can be consulted at the faculty website (http://webing.unipv.eu/enrollment/assessment-test/).

-- 12. Candidates are considered suitable and exempt from the assessment referred to in the previous paragraph, if his or her degree mark is equal to or greater than 92/110.
+- 11. Candidates are considered suitable and exempt from the assessment referred to in the previous paragraph, if his or her degree mark is equal to or greater than 92/110.
 Candidates yet to graduate and who conditionally enrol (see the subsequent section entitled Conditional enrolment), are automatically considered suitable and need not undergo any specific assessment if, when conditionally enrolling, their weighted average mark is greater than or equal to 24/30 (calculated from at least 150 CFUS).
-If, subsequent to conditionally enrolling under the conditions outlined above the candidate obtains a score lower than 92/110, his/her personal preparation will, nonetheless, be automatically considered satisfactory. - 13.
-The result of degrees awarded in a foreign country will be investigated by the Committee appointed by the Board.
-The Commission will evaluate, on a case-by-case basis, the final degree mark in order to establish its Italian equivalent.
-Requests for an evaluation of this type must be submitted to the Academic Advisory board.
+If, subsequent to conditionally enrolling under the conditions outlined above the candidate obtains a score lower than 92/110, his/her personal preparation will, nonetheless, be automatically considered satisfactory. - 12.
+In the case of a degree awarded by a foreign university, evaluation of a solid strong understanding of the basic disciplines and a good theoretical and pratical background about engineering distintive disciplines, is carried out on a case by case through an inquiry conducted by the Committee appointed by the Board on the basis of the documentation submitted by the student or eventually, through an interview, at the Commission's request